ISSMteam/PINNICLE/docs/index.rst

 .. image:: https://badge.fury.io/py/PINNICLE.svg
     :target: https://badge.fury.io/py/PINNICLE

-`PINNICLE <https://github.com/ISSMteam/PINNICLE>`_ ((Physics-Informed Neural Networks for Ice and CLimatE) is a Python library for solving ice sheet modeling problems using a unified framework with Physics Informed Neural Networks.
+`PINNICLE <https://github.com/ISSMteam/PINNICLE>`_ (Physics-Informed Neural Networks for Ice and CLimatE) is a Python library for solving ice sheet modeling problems using a unified framework with Physics Informed Neural Networks.
 It is designed to integrate physical laws with observational data to solve both forward and inverse problems in glaciology.
-The library currently supports stress balance approximations (SSA, MOLHO), mass conservation, and time-dependent simulations, etc. Built on top of `DeepXDE <https://github.com/lululxvi/deepxde>`_, it supports TensorFlow, PyTorch, and JAX backends.
+The library currently supports stress balance approximations, mass conservation, and time-dependent simulations, etc. Built on top of `DeepXDE <https://github.com/lululxvi/deepxde>`_, it supports TensorFlow, PyTorch, and JAX backends.

 .. note::